georgeroubie/CSS-Style-Guide/README.md

 ## JavaScript

-Avoid binding to the same class in both your CSS and JavaScript.
+Don't bind the same class in both your CSS and JavaScript.
 Create a JavaScript-specific classes to bind to, prefixed with `.js-`

 ```html
   <a href="js-go-to-top btn">Top</a>